Web3Auth/web3auth-locales/Openlogin-locale/README.md

-# Web3Auth Modal Localization (L10n)
+# Web3Auth's OpenLogin(In) Localization (L10n)

 This is a repository containing words/sentences used in the Web3Auth Modal Screen.

-Vist https://web3auth.io/docs/whitelabel/login-modal to see how this is used with our SDKs.
+Vist https://web3auth.io/docs/whitelabel/user-flow-screens to see how this is used with our SDKs.

 ## Wish to add your locale?